The No Poo movement has been gaining in popularity, especially over the last few years, but is the No Poo method good for curly hair?

 It’s useful to know what type of curl you have so that the most appropriate natural products can be chosen.

-After rejecting traditional shampoos that strips our hair of natural moisture, No Poo allows optimum sebum to be produced and brought down the hair shaft, to create perfect, frizz free curls.
+After rejecting traditional shampoos that strip our hair of natural moisture, No Poo allows optimum sebum to be produced and brought down the hair shaft, to create perfect, frizz-free curls.